-8.1 From 1 April 2018, the Wales Act 2017 devolved a number of powers in relation to Welsh Harbours to the Welsh Ministers, including powers to determine harbour revision, appointment and empowerment orders under the Harbours Act 1964.
-In order to facilitate this devolution, section 33 of the Wales Act 2017 amends section 24 of the 2008 Act to remove the construction and alteration of harbour facilities within Wales (except those that form part of a reserved trust port) from the categories of NSIPs for which development consent can be sought for under the 2008 Act.
+8.1 With effect from 1 April 2018, the Wales Act 2017 devolved a number of powers in relation to Welsh Harbours to the Welsh Ministers, including powers to determine harbour empowerment orders ("HEOs") and harbour revision orders under the Harbours Act 1964.
+In order to facilitate this devolution, section 33 of the Wales Act 2017 amends section 24 of the 2008 Act to remove the construction and alteration of harbour facilities within Wales (except those that form part of a reserved trust port) from the categories of NSIPs for which development consent can be sought under the 2008 Act.